-My research focuses on two complementary areas: 1) new forms of political participation emerging on social media platforms and 2) the related challenges of collecting, analyzing, and working with data from these platforms.
+My research focuses on two complementary areas: 1) new forms of political participation emerging on social media platforms and 2) the related challenges of collecting, analyzing, and preserving data from social media platforms.
 This work examines how new forms of political participation are emerging on social media platforms through the analysis of social media posts surrounding social movements, protests, and elections.
 My work on social media methods also addresses gaps in our understanding about social media data, collection methods, and the implications (ethics, representation, etc.) of using those methods.
-I am a PhD candidate at the University of Washington Information School, a founding member of the Social Media (SoMe) Lab @ UW, and a member of the DataLab.
-I have earned degrees in International Studies, and Liberal Studies, with a focus on public policy and technology, from Northern Kentucky University
+I received my PhD in Information Science from the University of Washington Information School.
+I am a founding member of the Social Media (SoMe) Lab @ UW and a member of the DataLab.
+I also earned degrees in International Studies, and Liberal Studies, with a focus on public policy and technology, from Northern Kentucky University.

 In this project, we are developing an automated tool, “Inform Bot,” that researchers can use to create a public notice and trail of their data collection and research using Twitter data.
 The goal of this bot is twofold.
 First, to pilot a mechanism that provides systems of notice to users whose data is being collected in order to better understand the challenges of developing and implementing a transparency bot.
 Second, to better understand how users and researchers would interact with such a mechanism, when given the choice.
 For example, to what extent do users actually want to learn more about the research studies, or want to opt-out of such collection?
 Also, what is the experience of researchers who use this type of tool to be more transparent and what impact does this have on their research?